-Serbia: Power utility EPS restructuring and downsizing in accordance with agreement with trade unions29.
-December 2014. / News Serbia Energy
+Serbia: Power utility EPS restructuring and downsizing in accordance with agreement with trade unions, News Serbia Energy

 Serbian power utility company EPS Director Aleksandar Obradović said that the number of employees in this company would be reduced in the following year but that the transformation process would be carried out in accordance with the agreement reached with trade unions.